George Chahoon: New York career and politics

 Chahoon returned to upstate New York and eventually assume control of J & J Rogers Company, which his wife's father had founded and which prospered under Chahoon, who became its vice-president and later president.
 He lived in Albany, Glen Falls and Au Sable, and was active in the Masons as well as the state and national Republican parties.
 Chahoon also appreciated the area's nature, and published articles in Popular Science Magazine about the effects on the water supply of forest fires in 1878, and about birds of the Adirondack Mountains in 1900.

 Voters in the 31st district (consisting of Clinton, Essex and Warren Counties) elected Chahoon to the New York State Senate twice.
 He served from 1896 to 1900 (a three-year and a two-year term), including on committees relating to Agriculture, Forests, fish and game, Railroads, and Trades and Manufactures.
 Thus he sat in the 119th, 120th, 121st, 122nd and 123rd New York State Legislatures.
 Chahoon also attended national Republican political conventions.
 He retired from electoral politics in 1900 but remained politically active until his death.

 Death and legacy

-Chahoon survived both his wives and died in Au Sable, Essex County, New York, on July 29, 1934.
-He was buried in Fairview cemetery, Black Brook, Clinton County, New York.
+Chahoon survived both his wives and died in Au Sable Forks, Essex co., New York, on July 29, 1934.
 His son George Chahoon Jr. (1872-1951) moved to Quebec and became one of Canada's leading pulp manufacturers.

 The Library of Virginia received some of mayor Chahoon's papers in 2013.
 Records of the J&J Rogers Company, which started as an iron mining company and developed the Au Sable River valley, but which by 1888 under Chahoon's leadership had become a lumber and pulp company until it closed circa 1970, are held by the Plattsburgh State University library's special collections.